 - Transmit.
 If you are looking for speed and have an Apple computer, Transmit might be your choice.
 It comes with a “twin-turbo engine,” which boosts rates up to 25x.
 Transmit can transfer files to your cloud services and still supports traditional protocols such as FTPS, SFTP, and WebDAV.
 Transmit is only available for MAC and is not free.

 - CuteFTP Pro.
-This client comes with a very simple and easy to use interface.
+This client comes with a very simple and easy-to-use interface.
 CuteFTP Pro has features such as resume support, segmented downloads, and automatic file detection.
 This client supports all transfer protocols.
 CuteFTP Pro is not free.

 - CyberDuck.
 Another legendary free FTP client.
 CyberDuck is an open-source client that supports FTP, SFTP, WebDAV, and cloud storage.
 They provide their own Transparent, client-side encryption called Cryptomator, which helps secure data on the server or cloud storage.

-4.7 Check your Antivirus.
+a.
+Check your AV

-Don’t disable your Antivirus, tweak it for performance and speed.
-Some antiviruses run passive background quick scans and backups that slightly degrade performance while others do more aggressive real-time scans that can slow down the entire Internet connection.
+Don’t disable your Antivirus; tweak it for performance and speed.
+Some antiviruses run passive background quick scans and backups that slightly degrade performance, while others do more aggressive real-time scans that can slow down the entire Internet connection.

 - Let the Antivirus download the latest virus signatures and disconnect from the Internet.
 Perform an in-depth scan to find potential Malware.
 Once finished, restart your computer.

-4.8 Check your Firewall.
+b.
+Check your Firewall.

-Firewalls inspect every packet attempting to enter or exit the network.
-Allowing some packets and discarding others.
+Firewalls inspect every packet attempting to enter or exit your computer allowing some packets and discarding others.
 Decision-making on each packet can have a slight degradation on Internet speed.
 Depending on the manufacturer or its configuration, some firewalls create complete traffic bottlenecks.

 Verify the Firewall and its Rules.

-- During the installation, an FTP client like FileZilla will automatically add firewall rules into the Firewall.
+- During the installation, an FTP client like FileZilla will automatically add firewall rules into the firewall.
 The firewall will allow all inbound/outbound traffic related to Filezilla.
 If Windows allows FileZilla, all ports that work with it will be allowed as well (ports such as 21, 22, 22221, 22222).

-- Unless your local firewall is blocking important ports, it will not degrade the speed of your FTP.
-As a test, turn off your local firewall temporarily, download a test file from a reliable source and check your speed.
-Turn it on and perform the same test.
+Unless your local firewall is blocking important ports, it will not degrade the speed of your FTP.
+As a test, turn off your local firewall temporarily, download a test file from a reliable source, and check your speed.

-- If you see a lower performance when the firewall is on, lower the security level of your firewall, or use another firewall like Bitdefender.
+- Turn it on and perform the same test.
+If you see a lower performance when the firewall is on, lower the security level of your firewall, or use another firewall like Bitdefender.

-The FTP client (and server) can be optimized to get the maximum speed.
-Enable concurrent connections, and if possible segmented downloads as well.
-If you have a limitation on FTP speed configured on the client, that could be an apparent reason for the problem.
-Sometimes testing with other file transfer mechanisms and clients may solve your slow FTP speeds.
+- The FTP client (and server) can be optimized to get a maximum FTP speed.
+Enable concurrent connections and, if possible segmented downloads as well.
+You may also have a limitation on the FTP speed side— so talk to the admin.